nicolasdelfino/react-native-devices/README.md

 | IS_2G_3G_3GS  |

 ### Why?
-There are others out there like react-native-iphone-x-helper.
+There are others out there (like the inspiration for RND - react-native-iphone-x-helper).
 Difference is this one gives you more stuff.